 Reason No.1: The planning proposal is not consistent with the South-East and Tablelands Regional Plan 2036 (Directions 16: "Increase resilience to natural hazards" and 28: "Manage rural lifestyles") and with the draft South-East and Tablelands Regional Plan 2041 (Theme 2: "Enhancing sustainable and resilient environments" and Theme 4: "Planning for fit for purpose housing and services") and Section 9.1 Ministerial Directions 1.1 Implementation of Regional Plans and 4.1 Flooding.
-The inconsistencies have not been sufficiently justified.
+I am not satisfied the inconsistencies have been adequately justified.